jacktuck/node-chartjs/README.md

 ## 💖 Made possibly by:

-- [canvas-prebuilt](https://github.com/node-gfx/node-canvas-prebuilt) - prebuilt node-canvas binaries published to NPM.
-Speeds up install time 🚀
+- [canvas-prebuilt](https://github.com/node-gfx/node-canvas-prebuilt) - prebuilt node-canvas (a Cairo backed Canvas implementation in Node.js) binaries published to NPM.
+It comes bundled with Pango, Cairo, etc whcih speeds up install time 🚀

-- [node-canvas](https://github.com/Automattic/node-canvas) - a Cairo backed Canvas implementation for NodeJS. [read installation wiki](https://github.com/Automattic/node-canvas/wiki/_pages).
+- [node-canvas](https://github.com/Automattic/node-canvas) - a Cairo backed Canvas implementation for NodeJS.

 - [jsdom](https://github.com/jsdom/jsdom) - a implementation of the WHATWG DOM and HTML standards for use with node.js